-- → Goals (equity as well as socio economic) BEE status - Capability / ability of the bidder to execute the contract. - Tax clearance certificate with SARS.Proof of registration on the central supplier database - National Industrial Participation Programme requirements (only applicable for contracts with imported items in excess of R 10 million).
+- Capability / ability of the bidder to execute the contract. - Tax clearance certificate with SARS. - National Industrial Participation Programme requirements (only applicable for contracts with imported items in excess of R 10 million).

-Above R500 000 (Incl Vat), a Bid Evaluation Committee shall evaluate bids received and submit a recommendation regarding the award of the bids to the Bid Adjudication Committee.
+Above R1000 000 (Incl Vat), a Bid Evaluation Committee shall evaluate bids received and submit a recommendation regarding the award of the bids to the Bid Adjudication Committee.